 Stuck?
 Call in a Professional

-The best first step to get home staging help is to chat with a real estate agent.
+The best first step to getting home staging help is to chat with a real estate agent.
 Most top agents will provide you with a home staging guide specifically tailored to your space.
-They also should have a rolodex of top professional staging companies they know are reputable and have worked with before.
+They also should have a Rolodex of top professional staging companies they know are reputable and have worked with before.